justincpresley/go-cobs/USE.md

 ## Configuration

-The following are variables of the the `Config` structure.
+The following are variables of the `Config` structure.
+All variables are applicable to all types.

 * **SpecialByte**:
   * Description: The particular byte value to be "encoded away".